jMotif/jmotif-R/README.md

-#### jmotif-R -- an R package for Symbolic Aggregate approXimation of time series
+### jmotif -- an R package for Symbolic Aggregate approXimation

 Implements z-Normalization [1], PAA [2], and SAX [3] in R.